polo-travel/polo-app-ios/README.md

 ### Working branch process

-We work on the **develop branch**, a stable version must be on the **master branch** To each modifications, you have to work on a **specific branch** before merging to develop We use the **GitHub Workflow**
+We work on the **develop branch**, a stable version must be on the **master branch** To each modifications, we work on a **specific branch** before merging to develop We use the **GitHub Workflow**

 #### Branch naming

-The convention for this app is <type>-<subject>
+The convention for this app is type-subject
 > **Note:** **Example of branch :** feat-map-customization

 Different types are :